dzervenes/dzervenes.github.io/research-methods/unit7.1.md

 # E-Portfolio Activity: Hypothesis Testing Worksheet
 ---

 This worksheet focused on hypothesis testing using t-tests and F-tests.
-I applied both paired and independent samples t-tests to assess mean differences, and used F-tests to evaluate equality of variances.
-The tasks involved interpreting p-values, identifying when to reject null hypotheses, and justifying the use of one-tailed or two-tailed tests.
-This activity strengthened my understanding of statistical testing and how to draw valid conclusions based on data.
+I applied paired and independent samples t-tests to assess mean differences, and F-tests to evaluate equality of variances.
+I interpreted p-values, assessed significance, and justified the use of one-tailed or two-tailed tests.
+This activity strengthened my ability to draw valid conclusions from statistical data.
+While only my analysis is published here, the original worksheet is available upon request.

 Full version available <a href="pdf/E-Portfolio Activity; Hypothesis Testing.pdf" target="_blank" rel="noopener noreferrer">here</a>